What Would You Do if You Knew You Couldn't Fail?

 If you knew you couldn't fail, you would dream like you did when you were young, creative, and fearless.
 You would create "big, hairy and audacious goals" and would not let anything get in your away of achieving them.
-In other words you would say yes to your dreams and pursue them like you crave air, food, water, shelter, and take care of other survival needs.
+In other words you would say yes to your dreams and pursue them like you crave air, food, water, shelter, and other survival needs.

 I knew early on that I had to focus on critical areas to help me overcome poverty, a speech impediment, and growing up with other obstacles.
 I hope some of my experiences can help you.
+So, let's continue working on your "why."

 Your Why Keeps You Going